gitlabhq/gitlabhq/doc/user/project/repository/reducing_the_repo_size_using_git.md

 This process will remove some copies of the rewritten commits from GitLab's cache and database, but there are still numerous gaps in coverage - at present, some of the copies may persist indefinitely.
-[Clearing the instance cache] (../../../administration/raketasks/maintenance.md#clear-redis-cache) may help to remove some of them, but it should not be depended on for security purposes!
+[Clearing the instance cache](../../../administration/raketasks/maintenance.md#clear-redis-cache) may help to remove some of them, but it should not be depended on for security purposes!

 ## Using `git filter-branch`